saraswatmks/saraswatmks.github.com/_posts/2020/2020-05-03-asyncio-concurrent-python-tutorial.md

 As expected, in sequential mode, we can't read whatsapp messages without finishing reading the book pages.
 In other words, reading pages will block us to read message.

-Now, what makes a function behaves likes a coroutine internally is a `yield` command. `yield` is used to create generators. `yield` command helps in suspending the current running command and switching to other task.
+Now, what makes a function behaves likes a coroutine internally is a `yield` command. `yield` is used to create generators. `yield` command helps in suspending the current running task while it is running and switches to other task.
 Let run the above example concurrently.

 ```python